relativitydev/file-migration-cli/README.md

 Use the following steps to synchronize your data:

-1. If you are using integrated authentication, continue to step 2.
-If you are using SQL authentication, complete these steps:

-   * Navigate to the **Sync.ps1** file in your top-level folder.
-   * Open it with a text editor and add your SQL username and password to the following fields:

-     ```
-     $sql_username = ""
-     $sql_password = ""
-     ```
-   * Save your changes to the file.

 1. In the top level folder, right-click on the **Sync.ps1** script, and select **Run with PowerShell**.
 1. After the scripted runs, verify that the following items were created:

      * LocalDB folder
      * An SQLite database for each of the specified workspaces exists in folder

+### Running reports

+You can generate a report containing information about the progress of each workspace.
+Additionally, you can use it to verify that the workspaces were actually migrated as expected.
+For more information, see [Data flow overview](#data-flow-overview).

+Use the following steps to generate a report:

+1. In the top level folder, right-click on the **Report.ps1** script, and select **Run with PowerShell**.
+1. Review the report displayed in the console window.

 ### Migrating native files

 You can migrate natives files to your target Relativity instance after you have run the sync job.
+For more information, see [Data flow overview](#data-flow-overview).

 **Note:** Don't attempt to run a migration job unless you have already run the Sync.ps1 script, and verified that it completed successfully.
 See [Synchronizing a source instance with a local database](#synchronizing-a-source-instance-with-a-local-database).